Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 Who Should Buy Phenom Gloves?

-• Competitive amateurs doing real sparring weekly
+• Competitive amateurs sparring weekly with real intent

 Expert & User Reviews (U.S. Focus)